wizardpisces/js-ziju/README.md

 # Project Description
 A compiler for a javascript language targeting LLVM IR, x86 assembly , self interpreting and more to come...

-Tools can be used to make tools, and the manufactured tools can be used to make new tools in the future.
-The compiler can compile a new compiler.

 ## Examples

 ### Interpret